 - Cilantro to taste

-- Roughly chop tomatoes, onion and jalapeno and add to a food processor.
+- Roughly chop the tomatoes, onion and jalapeno and add them to the bowl of a food processor.

-- Pulse a few times to get the vegetables diced.
-Add in cilantro and pulse a few more times.
+- Pulse in the food processor a few times to get the vegetables diced.